How can social casino affiliates create landing pages for paid traffic?

 Tracking, attribution and analytics setup

-Use a tag manager to centralize scripts, which simplifies maintenance and reduces page weight.
+Use a tag manager to centralize scripts, simplify maintenance, and reduce unnecessary page weight.
 Configure analytics goals and funnels in GA4 or your preferred analytics tool, and instrument event tracking for form submissions, button clicks, video plays, and micro-conversions.
-Record attribution windows and maintain reconciliation processes between ad platform reports and partner data to surface discrepancies early.
+Record attribution windows and maintain reconciliation processes between ad platform reports, analytics tools, and partner data so discrepancies are surfaced early.

 - Install and validate conversion pixels and server-to-server tracking where available